tigerwill90/fox/README.md

 ```

 #### Named parameters
-Routes can include named parameters using curly braces `{}` to match exactly one non-empty route segment.
+Routes can include named parameters using curly braces `{name}` to match exactly one non-empty route segment.
 The matching
 segment are recorder as [Param](https://pkg.go.dev/github.com/tigerwill90/fox#Param) and accessible via the
 [Context](https://pkg.go.dev/github.com/tigerwill90/fox#Context) interface.
 Named parameters are supported anywhere in
 the route, but only one parameter is allowed per segment (or hostname label) and must appear at the end of the segment.